How to Easily Fix a Garbage Disposal & Save Money

 To prevent this from happening, you need to clean it regularly.
 Once the water is drained spread baking soda into the drain and pour vinegar.
 The two reacts well and breaks the buildup.
 Let it sit for an hour or so, and run hot water.

 This periodic cleaning will not cause a jam.
 However, if you did end up with a jam due to clog, here is what you can do.

 When your disposal is clogged and not let the disposal work, you can try to spin it with an Allen Wrench.

-There is a hole on the bottom of the disposal unit, right at the center.
-As explained above, insert an allen wrench and wiggle it back and forth.
+There is a hole in the bottom of the disposal unit, right at the center.
+As explained above, insert an Allen wrench and wiggle it back and forth.